tommasomoretti/nameless-analytics/README.md

 ### Cross Domain
+If ```Google Consent Mode```is present
-If ```cross-domain tracking``` is enabled, the client-side tag will set a listener on every link click.
+- If ```cross-domain tracking``` is enabled, the client-side tag will set a listener on every link click.

   - When a user clicks on a cross-domain link, the listener sends a get_user_data request to the server.
 The server responds with the two cookie values, the listener decorates the URL with a parameter named na_id and the user is redirected to the destination website.
   - When the user lands on the destination website, the first tag that fires checks if there is an na_id parameter in the URL.
 If it is present, the hit will contain a cross_domain_id parameter, and the server-side Client Tag will add it to the request and set the cookies with that values.

   With subsequent hits, the tag will enable or disable cross-domain functionality, as per the user's consent.

-If cross-domain tracking is disabled, the client-side tag will not set any listener.
+If ```enable_cross_domain_tracking```option is disabled, the client-side tag will not set any listener.

-When you enable cross-domain and ```analytics_storage``` is granted and you click on an authorized link:
+When ```enable_cross_domain_tracking```option is enabled and ```analytics_storage``` is granted and you click on an authorized link:

 <img width="1264" alt="Screenshot 2024-06-25 alle 13 44 37" src="https://github.com/tommasomoretti/nameless-analytics/assets/29273232/7f966853-9e95-4638-b831-03f6c9506267">